X Xxv Xiii Roman Numeral

 Before we embark on our exploration of X, XXV, and XIII, let's establish a fundamental understanding of the Roman numeral system.
 This system employs seven basic symbols:

 The beauty (and sometimes the challenge) of Roman numerals lies in their additive and subtractive principles.
 When a smaller numeral precedes a larger one, it's subtracted; otherwise, it's added.
-For instance, IV (1 before 5) equals 4, while VI (1 after 5) equals 6.
+That said, for instance, IV (1 before 5) equals 4, while VI (1 after 5) equals 6.
 This principle applies throughout the system.

 X: The Symbol of Ten